semanticlink/howtohypermedia/content/backend/aspnetcore-todo-api/11-update-collection.md

 * An introduction to `application/json-patch+json` for PATCH (make collection based on a series of change sets)

 > Note: both are constrained versions of adding/removing tags (items) from the collection and not updating the tag resources themselves

+> Note: editing a collection can also be performed by adding items (ie create-form) and/or removing via following the item link and then deleting.

 ### Anatomy of update